Elk Grove High School (Elk Grove Village, Illinois): Fine arts

 At Elk Grove High School, there are plenty of opportunities for students to take part in Fine Arts.

 EGHS has three orchestras: Concert Orchestra, Symphony Orchestra, and Honors Chamber Orchestra.
 Concert Orchestra is for freshman and sophomores, and Symphony Orchestra is for juniors and seniors.
 Underclassman can, however, audition for Symphony Orchestra if they so choose.
 The Honors Chamber Orchestra is a smaller, more advanced group of student musicians that has private concerts outside of school several times a year.
 All of the Orchestras play a fall, winter, and spring concert.

 The school has several choirs: Beginning Men's Choir (male underclassmen), Beginning Women's Choir (female underclassmen), Advanced Mixed Choir, Treble Choir, Towne Criers, A Octave Higher, Grenadier Voices, and a Vocal Jazz Ensemble.
 All choirs perform a fall, winter, and spring concert.
 The Towne Criers perform several times a year around the community, including at elementary schools.
 The Vocal Jazz Ensemble was recently selected to perform at the 2014 IMEA All-State Music Festival.

 There are also several bands: Concert Band, Symphonic Band, Jazz Ensemble, Jazz Band, Pit Band (Musical), and House Band (Variety Show), and Marching Band.
 Only the Concert, Symphonic, Marching, and Jazz Bands perform regularly.
 Symphonic Band consists mainly of upperclassmen, but younger students can participate by audition.
-The Marching Band placed in state for the school year 2012-2013.
+The Marching Band placed in state for the school year 2012–2013.
 Most recently, they performed at the 2013 Sugar Bowl.

 Advanced music students in either band, orchestra, or choir can audition for IMEA District VII ensembles; and, if they rank especially well, they also have a chance to be part of the Illinois All State Music Festival.

 Orchesis is the advanced dance group at Elk Grove High School.
 They perform several times a year for the school and at different venues.
 In the spring, the members put on two shows: The Orchesis Show and Miniconcert.

 The Art program at EGHS, along with its pupils, has won several awards.

-Elk Grove High School also has a drama program that consists of a Fall Play, Winter Musical, and One-Act Plays.
+Elk Grove High School also has a drama program that consists of a Fall Musical, Winter Play, Spring Play, and One-Act Plays.